240 – Dress Code

 II.
 Policy

 In order to merit and maintain the public’s trust, employees must maintain a professional dress code suited to their duty and assignment.

-Exceptions to this policy may be made by a supervisor as needed for a particular assignment.
+Employees are only permitted to wear their HCSO uniform when on-duty, working authorized extra-employment, or when authorized by a supervisor.
 No part of the uniform may be worn separately unless otherwise noted within this policy or with supervisor authorization.
-Employees issued a uniform must arrive for duty in full issued uniform.
+Employees issued a uniform and currently assigned to a uniformed assignment must arrive for duty in full issued uniform.
 Personnel must not dress or undress in areas within public view (e.g., parking areas).

 III.
 Personal Grooming